 Dr. Jeanna Montgomery

-My own ‘soul dog’, ‘heart dog’, ‘spirit animal’ pet came to me in my early 20’s.
-She was a peke-cocker cross adopted from the Dallas Animal Shelter named Halo and she became my reason for pursuing Veterinary Medicine.
+My career began with my own spirit dog, Halo.
+She was adopted from the Dallas Animal Shelter.
+She healed my heart and taught me that this profession is about the human/animal bond.
 I know what it is like to want to keep a beloved pet as happy and healthy as possible in return for the joy and love they bring to your life.
-I adore my career and this profession.
+I am honored and humbled to get to do what I do every day.
 Serving my clients and caring for their pets is truly my passion.

 Preston Center Animal Clinic has been my second home since 1995.
-My first job here was to bathe dogs on Saturdays.
+I started here bathing pets on Saturdays and slowly worked my way to business owner.
 Dr. Williams has been an invaluable mentor for me in veterinary medicine, business and leadership.
-I slowly worked my way up to Practice Owner in 2016 by way of Veterinary School at Texas A&M (2006), VCA Sunnyvale and Banfield in Allen.
+I am an Austin College Kangaroo (undergrad) and a Texas A&M Aggie (Vet school).
+My work outside of PCAC included VCA in Sunnyvale and Banfield in Allen.
 I also spent many formative years learning veterinary medicine at the Emergency Animal Clinic in Dallas.

 Dr. Larry Williams